j178/github-stargazer/README.md

 # GitHub Stargazer

-Install this app to your GitHub account, and you will receive notifications when someone starred your project.
+Install this app to your GitHub account or an organization, and you will receive notifications when someone starred your project.

 Click https://github.com/apps/one-more-star/installations/new/ to install.